| CloserLook > John > John 18:1-40 |

 The

-words, "I am", that had so affected them, occurs 9 times in the book of John, and always indicates Deity.
+affected them occur 9 times in the book of John, and always indicate Deity.

 Yes,